-Be ready to be amazed by what you see – the only magician here is the sun working its magic on the Navajo Sandstone of the canyons.
+Be ready to be amazed by what you see, the only magician here is the sun working its magic on the Navajo Sandstone of the canyons.
 Sunlight bounce back and forth across the canyon walls creating a dazzling display of color.
+Welcome to the wondrous Antelope Canyons.

 Antelope canyon is a slot canyon located on Navajo land east of Page, Arizona.
 It includes both the Upper Antelope canyon or The Crack, and the Lower Antelope canyon or The Corkscrew.